kubernetes-discovery/pipelines-tutorial/README.md

 ## Prerequisites

-You need an OpenShift 4 cluster in order to complete this tutorial.
-If you don't have an existing cluster, go to http://try.openshift.com and register for free in order to get an OpenShift 4 cluster up and running on AWS within minutes.

-You will also use the Tekton CLI (`tkn`) through out this tutorial.
+You will use the Tekton CLI (`tkn`) through out this tutorial.
 Download the Tekton CLI by following [instructions](https://github.com/tektoncd/cli#installing-tkn) available on the CLI GitHub repository.

 ## Concepts